-Once the specified MCR (and the optimising point) have been chosen, the capacities of the auxiliary equipment will be adapted to the specified MCR, and the turbocharger etc. will be matched to the optimised power, however, considering the specified MCR.
+Once the specified MCR (and the matching point) have been chosen, the capacities of the auxiliary equipment will be adapted to the specified MCR, and the turbocharger specification and the compression ratio will be selected.

-If the specified MCR (and/or the optimising point) is to be increased later on, this may involve a change of the pump and cooler capacities, retiming the engine, change of the fuel valve nozzles, adjusting the cylinder liner cooling, as well as rematching the turbocharger or even a change to a larger size of turbocharger.
-In some cases, it can also require larger dimensions of the piping systems.
+If the specified MCR (and/or the matching point) is to be increased later on, this may involve a change of the pump and cooler capacities, change of the fuel valve nozzles, adjusting of the cylinder liner cooling, as well as rematching of the turbocharger or even a change to a larger size of turbocharger.
+In some cases it can also require larger dimensions of the piping systems.

 It is therefore of utmost importance to consider, already at the project stage, if the specification should be prepared for a later power increase.
-This is to be indicated in item 4 02 010 of the Extent of Delivery.
+This is to be indicated in the Extent of Delivery.